nikoo28/java-solutions/README.md

 # Contribute
 Please contribute to this repository to help it make better.
-Any change like new questions you want to see, code improvements, doc improvements etc.is  very welcome.
-Just send me a pull request and I will review the request and approve it if it looks good.
+Any change like new questions you want to see, code improvements, doc improvements etc. is very welcome.
+Just send me a pull request and I will review the request and approve it, if it looks good.

 # Solutions for some coding platforms
 - [Leetcode](src/main/java/leetcode/)